 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

-Two risk factors greatly increase the risk of NPC:
+There are 2 substances that greatly increase the risk of developing NPC:

-Other factors that can raise a person’s risk of NPC include the following:
+Other factors that may raise a person’s risk of NPC include:

 Geography/ancestry.
-NPC is most common in people who live in Southeast China and Hong Kong.
-When people move away from high-risk areas of the world to countries where NPC is less common, subsequent generations of their family have a gradual reduction in their inherited risk of NPC.
+NPC is most common in people who live in southeast China and Hong Kong.
+When people move away from high-risk areas of the world to countries where NPC is less common, the following generations of their family have a slow lowering in their risk of NPC.

 Epstein-Barr virus (EBV).
-Exposure to EBV, which is more commonly known as the virus that causes mononucleosis (or “mono”), plays a role in causing nasopharyngeal cancer to develop.
+Exposure to EBV plays a role in causing NPC.
+EBV is more commonly known as the virus that causes mononucleosis or “mono.”

 Gender.
-Men are two times more likely than women to develop NPC.
+Men are 2 times more likely than women to develop NPC.

 Age.
 The risk of NPC increases as a person gets older.
-However, about half of the people with nasopharyngeal cancer in the United States are younger than 55.
+However, about half of the people diagnosed with NPC in the United States are younger than 55.
 A person of any age can be diagnosed with NPC.

-Diet.
-Eating large amounts of salt-cured fish and meats on a regular basis increase the risk of NPC.
+Eating habits.
+Eating large amounts of salt-cured fish and meats on a regular basis increases a person's risk of developing NPC.

 Environmental exposure.
 Extensive exposure to dust and smoke may increase the risk of NPC.

-Although some of the risk factors of NPC cannot be controlled, such as age, several can be avoided by making lifestyle changes.
-Stopping the use of all tobacco products is the most important thing a person can do to reduce the risk of NPC, even for people who have been smoking for many years.
+Although some of the risk factors of NPC cannot be controlled, such as ancestry, several can be avoided by making lifestyle changes.
+Stopping the use of all tobacco products is the most important thing a person can do to reduce their risk of NPC, even for people who have used tobacco products for many years.